-- our anticipated growth strategies; - our plans to expand internationally; - the impact of the global credit crisis on the ability of our customers, suppliers and vendors to access sources of liquidity; - · the impact of the significant downturn in the global economy on consumer purchases of premium lifestyle products that we offer for sale; - our plans to open new retail stores; - our ability to make certain strategic acquisitions of certain selected licenses held by our licensees; - · our intention to introduce new products or enter into new alliances; - anticipated effective tax rates in future years; - future expenditures for capital projects; - our ability to continue to pay dividends and repurchase Class A common stock; - our ability to continue to maintain our brand image and reputation; - · our ability to continue to initiate cost cutting efforts and improve profitability; and - · our efforts to improve the efficiency of our distribution system.
+- · our anticipated growth strategies; - · our plans to expand internationally; - · the impact of the global economic crisis on the ability of our customers, suppliers and vendors to access sources of liquidity; - · the impact of the significant downturn in the global economy on consumer purchases of premium lifestyle products that we offer for sale; - · our plans to open new retail stores; - · our ability to make certain strategic acquisitions of certain selected licenses held by our licensees; - our intention to introduce new products or enter into new alliances; - · anticipated effective tax rates in future years; - · future expenditures for capital projects; - · our ability to continue to pay dividends and repurchase Class A common stock; - · our ability to continue to maintain our brand image and reputation; - · our ability to continue to initiate cost cutting efforts and improve profitability; and - · our efforts to improve the efficiency of our distribution system.

 These forward-looking statements are based largely on our expectations and judgments and are subject to a number of risks and uncertainties, many of which are unforeseeable and beyond our control.
-A detailed discussion of significant risk factors that have the potential to cause our actual results to differ materially from our expectations is included in our Annual Report on Form 10-K for the fiscal year ended March 29, 2008 (the "Fiscal 2008 10-K") and in Part II, Item 1A.
-"Risk Factors" of this Form 10-Q. We undertake no obligation to publicly update or revise any forward-looking statements, whether as a result of new information, future events or otherwise.
+A detailed discussion of significant risk factors that have the potential to cause our actual results to differ materially from our expectations is included in our Annual Report on Form 10-K for the fiscal year ended March 29, 2008 (the "Fiscal 2008 10-K") and in our Quarterly Report on Form 10-Q for the fiscal quarter ended September 27, 2008 (the "Second Quarter Fiscal 2009 10-Q").
+We undertake no obligation to publicly update or revise any forward-looking statements, whether as a result of new information, future events or otherwise.

 In this Form 10-Q, references to "Polo," "ourselves," "we," "our," "us" and the "Company" refer to Polo Ralph Lauren Corporation and its subsidiaries, unless the context indicates otherwise.
 Due to the collaborative and ongoing nature of our relationships with our licensees, such licensees are sometimes referred to in this Form 10-Q as "licensing alliances."
 We utilize a 52-53 week fiscal year ending on the Saturday closest to March 31.
 As such, fiscal year 2009 will end on March 28, 2009 and will be a 52-week period ("Fiscal 2009").
 Fiscal year 2008 ended on March 29, 2008 and reflected a 52-week period ("Fiscal 2008").
-In turn, the second quarter for Fiscal 2009 ended on September 27, 2008 and was a 13-week period.
-The second quarter for Fiscal 2008 ended on September 29, 2007 and was also a 13-week period.
+In turn, the third quarter for Fiscal 2009 ended on December 27, 2008 and was a 13-week period.
+The third quarter for Fiscal 2008 ended on December 29, 2007 and also was a 13-week period.